19hours/sg-statutes/Acts/National Parks Board Act.md

 9\.
 The Board may reprimand, reduce in rank, retire, dismiss or punish in some other manner a person who had, whilst he was in the employment of the Parks and Recreation Department, been guilty of any misconduct or neglect of duty which would have rendered him liable to be so reprimanded, reduced in rank, retired, dismissed or punished if he had continued to be in the employment of the Government, and as if this Act had not been enacted.

-FIFTH SCHEDULE

-Deleted by Act 4/2005, wef 01/08/2005.

 ## LEGISLATIVE HISTORY

 National Parks Board Act

 (CHAPTER 198A)

+(Formerly known as the National Parks Act (Cap.
+198A, 1997 Ed.))

 This Legislative History is provided for the convenience of users of the National Parks Board Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|